Canada pROGRAM dATES

 Sociology, CSUF

-Devon Thacker Thomas is an Associate Professor of Sociology at CSUF and formerly served as a Sociology undergraduate advisor and the department Vice Chair.
+Devon Thacker Thomas is an Associate Professor of Sociology at CSUFand formerly served as a Sociology undergraduate advisor and the department Vice Chair.
 She teaches courses on gender, crime, and victimization as well as research-based (Research Applications) and student support-based courses (Peer Mentorship) within Sociology.
-Her research interests include: Intimate partner, family, and interpersonal violence; Gender and victimization; Law enforcement and the criminal legal system; and Corrections, penology, and reentry.
+Her research interests include: Intimate partner, family, and interpersonal violence; Gender and victimization; Law enforcement and the criminal legalsystem; and Corrections, penology, and reentry.
 More recently, she has been integrating her passion for teaching and student support into her research by undertaking program development and evaluation.
-Dr. Thacker Thomas has been to Vancouver several times and has taught the course offered in this program for over nine years.
+Dr. Thacker Thomas has been to Vancouver several times and has taught the coursesoffered in this program for over nine year.

 Need more information?